SillyFreak/typst-moodular/gallery/using-moodular.typ

 == HTML preview

 one of Moodular's main features is setting up your document for HTML-equivalent preview.
-This includes using a single unlimited-height page, using a sans serif font for text, and showing links in blue and underlined.
+This includes using a single unlimited-height page, using a sans serif font for text, and showing links blue and underlined.
-Other aspects of this include the display and blockquotes and raw blocks, which are styled to match Moodle's Boost theme's default style.
+Other aspects of this include the display of blockquotes and raw blocks, which are styled to match Moodle's Boost theme's default style.

 As an example, here is a code block showing how to apply Moodular's preview settings: